ricksonoliveira/shopping-list-challenge/README.md

 {:ok, [%EmailsList{email: "rick@mail.com"}]}
 ```

-The `crate_emails_list/2` contains the param:
+The `crate_emails_list/1` contains the param:

 * `email: buyer email (string)`

-Such as the shopping list, you can create as much emails list as you want, and it will also be added to a single lis like below:
+Such as the shopping list, you can create as much emails lists as you want, and it will also be added to a single list like below:

 ```console
 iex> EmailsList.create_emails_list("rick@mail.com")